-This example shows how to model a custom transformer that exhibits hysteresis by using the Reluctance with Hysteresis block in a magnetic circuit.
+This example shows how to model a custom transformer that exhibits hysteresis by using the Non Linear Reluctance block in a magnetic circuit.
 The transformer is rated for a 50W load and steps down from 120V to 12V rms.
 The magnetizing resistance Rm is modeled in the magnetic domain using an Eddy Loss block.

 The transformer initially operates under no-load conditions.
 At time t=0.05s, the rated load is turned on.
 For comparison purposes, the transformer is modeled with and without hysteresis by two separate subsystems.
 The primary and secondary inductance values L1 and L2 plus associated winding numbers N1 and N2 are used to determine the two leakage reluctances.